 The dining space and kitchen are almost one and diners are given a view of the open simple kitchen, or an amazing panoramic view of the island, sea and sky.
 The room is contemporary and spare; a great black and white photograph of a fisherman easing a periwinkle out of a shell, with a pint of stout beside him, gives real feeling to the whole place.

-The ingredients used are mainly sourced on the island: lobster and crab are caught by fishermen who use the local currachs, other fish comes from Rossaveal but it will also be landed at the new pier on Inis Meain soon; periwinkles and carrageen moss are picked from the shore by Marie-Thérèse and Ruairi.
+The ingredients used are mainly sourced on the island: lobster and crab are caught by fishermen who use the local currachs, other fish comes from Rossaveal and is now also landed at the new pier on Inis Meain; periwinkles and carrageen moss are picked from the shore by Marie-Thérèse and Ruairi.

 Potatoes, vegetables, fruit and herbs are home-grown on the restaurant site – an amazing range including spinach, broad beans, peas, scallions and onions, carrots, parsnips and radishes, fennel bulbs, rocket, lollo rosso, masses of herbs, rhubarb, pears and soft fruits like raspberries, strawberries gooseberries and blackberries – and even the elderflower cordial is handmade in Cork by Marie-Thérèse’s mum, Breda Leahy.

-The island is a fox-free zone so they’re adding free-range chickens too.
-Ruairi’s dinner menu offers a good choice and might include crab salad with aioli (freshest crab imaginable); steamed lobster with chilli garlic & coriander butter, fresh spinach and boiled potatoes (local potatoes in their skins), cheeses, a magic crème brulée... it will be a very simple meal but presented and cooked superbly.
+The island is a fox-free zone so free-range chickensare viable too.
+Ruairi’s 4-course no-choice menu dinner menu changes nightly and offers a good choice that might include crab salad with aioli (freshest crab imaginable); steamed lobster with chilli garlic & coriander butter, fresh spinach and boiled potatoes (local potatoes in their skins), cheeses, a magic crème brulée... it will be a very simple meal - each course has just two elements and Ruairi calls it Elemental Eating - but presented and cooked superbly.
+Everything about a meal here is designed to emphasise the clean environment and simplicity of life on the island.

 Catch of the day might very well be ling, once a staple food in these parts, simply fried with tiny macedoine of red and yellow peppers sprinkled on top.